 Use of services for marketing and analysis purposes

-The Musikhaus Thomann website utilises Google Analytics, a web analytics tool by Google Inc. (“Google”).
+The Musikhaus Thomann website utilises Google Analytics, a web analytics tool by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland („Google“).
 Google Analytics uses “cookies”, text files stored on your computer that enable analysis of how you use the website.
 The cookie-generated information about your use of this website is usually transmitted to and stored on a Google server in the United States.
-However, if you are in a country that is a member state of the European Union or a contracting party to the Agreement on the European Economic Area, and if IP address anonymisation has been activated on this website, Google will first truncate your IP address.
-Only by way of exception will the full IP address be transmitted to a Google server in the United States and shortened there.
-Google will use such information to evaluate your use of the website, to compile reports on website activity and to provide other services to Musikhaus Thomann in relation to website use and internet use.
+However, if you are in a country that is a member state of the European Union or a contracting party to the Agreement on the European Economic Area, and if IP address anonymization has been activated on this website, Google will first truncate your IP address.
+Only by way of exception will the full IP address be transmitted to a Google server in the United States and truncated there.
+Google will use this information on our behalf for the purposes of analysing how you use the website, compiling reports on website activity and providing further services related to website and internet use to the website operator.
 Google will not combine the IP address transmitted by your browser via Google Analytics with other Google data.
 You can disable cookies by setting your browser accordingly; however, if you do this you may not be able to use the full functionality of this website.
-Furthermore, you can prevent collection and transfer of the data generated by cookies on www.thomann.de and relating to your use of the website (including your IP address) to Google, as well as the processing of such data by Google, by downloading and installing the browser plug-in available under the following link: https://tools.google.com/dlpage/gaoptout/eula.html?hl=de.
+Furthermore, you can prevent collection and transfer of the data generated by cookies and relating to your use of the website (including your IP address) to Google, as well as the processing of such data by Google, by downloading and installing the browser plug-in available under the following link: https://tools.google.com/dlpage/gaoptout/eula.html?hl=en.

-Embedding and use of links to social media (Facebook, Google+, et al.)
+Embedding and use of links to social media (Facebook, Instagram et al.)

 None of your data is transferred to social media services as a result of our links to these services.
 These are normal hyperlinks, through which no regular data transmission takes place.
 If you click on the link, you will be taken directly to our social media page on the respective social media service.
 Data is only transmitted if you are logged into your user account of the corresponding social media service.
 You can then link to or share content from our websites directly using the social media service, or you can watch YouTube videos on our YouTube channel.
 Under certain circumstances, the social media service may thus ascertain which content you have viewed on our website.